-Aetna's authority as claim administrator
+Aetna's and your employer's authority as claim administrator

-Aetna has been delegated the authority to make claim and appeal determinations under the Plan.
+Aetna has been delegated the authority to make claim and certain appeal determinations under the Plan.
 In exercising this responsibility, Aetna has full discretionary authority to make factual determinations, to determine eligibility for benefits, to determine the amount of benefits for each claim received, and to construe terms of the Plan with respect to benefits.
 Aetna's decisions are final and binding upon you and any person making a claim on your behalf.
 Your employer retains sole and complete authority to determine eligibility of persons to participate in the Plan.